crypto7world/heritage-gui/README.md

 Of course, you can take steps to do all that on your own; the service is simply here to ease the burden.

+### Where can I learn more?

+We recommend reading the [Heritage Wallet app launch blog post][heritage-blog-wallet-launch], as well as [Why the Heritage Service?][heritage-blog-why-heritage].
+Both are available in English and French.

 <p align="right">(<a href="#top">↑ back to top</a>)</p>

 ## Known Issues